haproxy/haproxy/doc/lua-api/index.rst

 .. js:function:: HTTP.res_add_header(http, name, value)

-  appends an HTTP header field in the response whose name is specified in "name" and whose value is defined in "value".
+  Appends an HTTP header field in the response whose name is specified in "name" and whose value is defined in "value".

   :param class_http http: The related http object.